babasaraki/iandow.github.io/_posts/2016-9-28-Junit-Examples-for-Kafka.md

 tags: [azure, mapr, kafka]
 ---

 [Apache Kafka](http://kafka.apache.org) is a distributed streaming platform.
 It lets you publish and subscribe to streams of data like a messaging system.
 You can also use it to store streams of data in a distributed cluster and process those streams in real-time.
 However, sometimes it can be challenging to publish or consume data at a rate that keeps up with real-time.
-Optimizing the speed of your producers or consumers involves knowing what specific values to use for a variety of performance related variables.
-Such as,
+Optimizing the speed of your producers or consumers involves knowing what specific values to use for a variety of performance related variables:

 1. How many worker threads should my producers (or consumers) have?
 2. How many topics should my producers send to?